KawaP18/X00201097_CA3/README.md

 ---

 ## Overview
-This project demonstrates the design and implementation of a complete CI/CD pipeline using GitHub Actions for Continuous Integration and Azure DevOps Pipelines for Continuous Deployment.
+This project shows the design and implementation of a complete CI/CD pipeline using GitHub Actions for Continuous Integration and Azure DevOps Pipelines for Continuous Deployment.

-The objective of CA3 is to extend beyond basic CI (implemented in CA2) and showcase industry-standard DevOps practices, including:
+The objective of CA3 is to go furthere than basic CI (implemented in CA2) and show industry standard DevOps practices, including:

 - Automated testing and validation